Macleay’s Swallowtail

 Notes

 Macleay’s Swallowtail is a common species throughout eastern Australia.
-Although primarily a species of moist forests, the butterflies are commonly encountered in suburban areas.
-They usually fly very rapidly and only occasionally settle to rest or feed from flowers.
+Although primarily a species of moist forests and rainforests, the butterflies are also frequently encountered in suburban areas.
+They usually fly very rapidly and often high up in the canopy, making them difficult to observe.
+Only occasionally do they settle closer to the ground to rest or feed from flowers.